-How can you be sure you are not buying a stolen vehicle if you buy a used car from a private seller?
-Performing an online vehicle check before buying is a safer way to buy a second hand car.
+How can you be sure you are not buying a stolen vehicle when buying a used car from a private seller?
+Carrying out the steps of this online vehicle check is a safer way to buy a second hand car.

-There are several ways to check if a car is stolen before buying.
-Checking the vehicle identification number and MOT helps you be sure it is genuine.
+There is more than one way to check if a car is stolen before purchase.
+Performing checks on vehicle registration and MOT test number can help you be certain the seller is genuine.

-The law protects you when you buy a car from a garage dealer or a trader.
-So there is less need to know how to check if a vehicle is stolen when you buy a brand new car.
+Note: UK law protects customers when buying a car from a garage dealer or registered trader.
+So, there is less importance in knowing how to check if a vehicle is stolen if you buy a brand new car.

-So if you are going to buy a used car, you need to be extra cautious and check you are not buying a stolen vehicle.
-This stolen vehicle checklist can help reduce the risk of you buying a nicked second hand car.
+If you are going to buy a used car, you need to be extra cautious and check you are not buying one that someone stole from its rightful owner.

 The Driver and Vehicle Licensing Agency store information about all registered vehicles.
-Providing you have the registration number you can check the details online for free.
-When you use the DVLA check car history shows:
+Providing you can get the registration number, you will be able to check the details online for free.

 There is another free online service to check if the vehicle is insured.
 Use the Motor Insurance Database (MID) to check vehicle insurance status.

-DVLA Stolen Vehicle Check Free: How to Check If a Car is Stolen Before Buying in the United Kingdom
+How to Check if a Car is Stolen Before Purchase in United Kingdom